Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Streamlining of Class Module Code.

-If one of the first two options is used, then the Form doesn't need a Class Module at all.
-But, when the [Event Procedure] option is selected, the MS Access System automatically adds a Class Module to the Form.
+If either of the first two options is used, the form does not require a Class Module.
+However, when the [Event Procedure] option is selected, Microsoft Access automatically adds a Class Module to the form.

 End Sub